ibm-cloud-docs/dr-automation-powervs/manage-external-orch.md

 2. To **Save** login credentials, check the **Remember Me** option that enables the system to remember your login credentials for up to 24 hours.

  >**Note:** The credentials are remembered for 10 hours, if **Remember Me** option is unchecked.

-3. After successfully logging into the {{site.data.keyword.DR_full_notm}} GUI, you are redirected to the [KSYS (Orchestrator) cluster creation](https://10.32.150.93:3000/login?byCloud=true) screen where you can add the KSYS cluster.
+3. After successfully logging into the {{site.data.keyword.DR_full_notm}} GUI, you are redirected to the [KSYS cluster creation](https://10.32.150.93:3000/login?byCloud=true) screen where you can add the KSYS cluster.